 COMMENT: Although this site was specifically addressing water safety as its related to life jackets and other safety boating gear, people who love boating whether its sailing, speed boats, jet skies, or even canoes and kayaks, should be aware that having the right eye gear is also important.
 Recently I was discussing with a friend who was planning a four week Caribbean island vacation on a rented catamaran the best men's eyeglasses to wear while sailing.

 Good days sailing can be easily spoiled if you do not have the appropriate eyewear.
 Having the right sunglasses is important when you consider that the sun’s harsh UV rays can damage your eyes.
 In addition there is nothing worse than breezing through the water with the sun in your eyes, blinding you from the very beauty you came out here to see.
 A good pair of marine sunglasses will enhance your boating experience, I told him, and ensure that the sun, and its reflection on the water, don’t cause unnecessary damage to your eyes.
 And that goes for thew rest of the family as well.
-Ray Ban makes some really great looking frames and I suggested he check out Eyeglasses.com and online e commerce site that sells loads of eyeglasses.
+Ray Ban makes some really great looking frames and I suggested he check out Eyeglasses.com, an ecommerce site that sells loads of mens eyeglasses.
 They carry the Oakly brand which has the highly rated Oakley Holbrook Rectangular Sailing Sunglasses.
 Your wife will love them as well.
 Holbrook’s frame is extremely lightweight, making them comfortable enough to be worn the entire day without being cumbersome.
 The frame is also incredibly durable, while the lenses are precise, impact resistant, and actively filter out the suns UV rays.
 They are also very stylish!

 So along with all the boat safety tips this site discusses, don't forget your eyes' safety as well.

 Frequently Asked Questions

 1. What is the purpose of the North American Safe Boating Campaign?